openearth/xbeach-docs/docs/xbeach_manual.rst

 Non-hydrostatic pressure correction
 -----------------------------------

+.. seealso:: The non-hydrostatic pressure correction is implemented
+             in :f:mod:`nonh_module`.

 For non-hydrostatic XBeach calculations (keyword: :par:`waveform` = *nonh*) depth-averaged flow due to waves and currents are computed using the non-linear shallow water equations, including a non-hydrostatic